google/WebFundamentals/src/content/en/fundamentals/media/mse/basics.md

 [Media Source Extensions (MSE)](https://www.w3.org/TR/media-source/) is a JavaScript API that lets you build streams for playback from segments of audio or video.
-Although not covered in this article, understanding MSE is needed if you want to embed videos in your site that does such things as:
+Although not covered in this article, understanding MSE is needed if you want to embed videos in your site that do things like:

 +  Adaptive streaming, which is another way of saying adapting to device capabilities and network conditions